rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_part_3.md

 8. Edit the values.yaml file accourding to our template values.

    - every section that we edited that have the {{ .Values }} in it need to be in the values file or enter manualy with --set option.
-   - the {{ .Release.Name }} value is created from the release of the chart creation.
+   - the {{ .Chart.Name }} value is created from the release of the chart creation.
    - Open the values.yaml file and create the following Context:

      ```YAML